 Inside, the 2021 G80 will focus on visual trickery to widen the cabin.
 To pull this off, the G80 will use a thinner dashboard with more horizontal lines and wider HVAC air vents.
 This cabin will also include a 14.5-inch infotainment screen, thinner A-pillars, and an enhanced rearview mirror.
 The preview images also show the G80 will continue with its luxurious two-tone dark hues and tasteful metallic trim to help it better compete with European luxury models.

 The current G80 is an IIHS Top Safety Pick+ thanks to its “Good” scores in IIHS crash tests, “Good” optional headlights, and “Superior” standard automatic emergency braking.
 Other standard advanced safety gear includes pedestrian detection, blind-spot monitors, active lane control, adaptive cruise control, and blind-spot monitoring with lane correction.
-Genesis only mentioned the 2021 G80’s advanced safety equipment briefly, stating it will feature new advanced driver assistance systems.
-This could include semi-autonomous driving technology to better compete against BMW and Mercedes.
+The 2021 G80 will gain semi-autonomous driver assistance technology with Highway Driving Assist and Smart Cruise Control with Machine Learning, like the new GV80 SUV.